zpconn/zachconn/resume.markdown

 *	**FlightAware**:
 	Software engineer. *June 2013 to present*.

-	-	Lead developer of the core flight tracking decision engine, which is powered by proprietary artificial intelligence strategies.
+	-	Lead developer of the core flight tracking decision engine, which is powered by proprietary fuzzy logic strategies.
 Report directly to the CTO.

 	-	Act in rotating role as release engineer: oversee and perform the daily production code push; review all code going into production; analyze new SQL queries; work with individual developers to avert problems; produce company-wide weekly development report.